-I have a unique perspective as a foreigner who has been living in rural Sri Lanka from 2002.
+I have a unique perspective as a foreigner who lived in rural Sri Lanka from 2002.
 I lived in Uva province from 2002 until 2017.
 I have now moved closer to the Colombo fleshpots, I have good contacts among both supporters and opponents of the government and with journalists, editors and academics.
 I am able to adopt a detached but informed viewpoint about Sri Lankan affairs.

 The name on my birth certificate is Michael Patrick O’Leary.
 I write under a different name because Michael O’Leary is such a common name that Google gets confused.
 Any search for “Michael O’Leary” is likely to come up with more than anyone would want to know about the multimillionaire CEO of RyanAir.

 I started writing a regular column under the name Michael O’Leary for Sri Lanka’s leading business magazine Lanka Monthly Digest (LMD), in 2007.
 In 2010 they asked me to provide a second monthly column, predicting world events.
 Later, they asked me to contribute a third column, this one on current happenings in Europe.
 My articles were also translated for a Sinhala business magazine, Vyápárika Handa.
 I also wrote a regular column for LMD’s sister magazine, Living Essentials.

 From August 2013, I contributed regular columns to another business magazine, Echelon and its sister publication, The Abacus.

 My work has been published in most of the English-language Sri Lankan newspapers.
 I have been a regular contributor to the Sri Lankan Sunday paper The Nation.
 I have also been a regular contributor to two other Sunday newspapers, The Sunday Island and Lakbima News.
 On January 1 2014, I started a weekly column, Colman’s Column, in Ceylon Today and had eighteen articles published in Mosaic, the arts section of the Sunday edition of Ceylon Today.

 I have blogged on Sri Lankan current affairs on The Agonist and Le Monde diplomatique (Diplo)